gatsbyjs/gatsby/docs/blog/2018-2-16-how-to-build-a-website-with-react/index.md

 - _Creating pages and routes:_ Gatsby also gives you an intuitive interface for creating pages and routes.
 So intuitive, in fact, that when I talked to a coworker, I said, “I remember creating pages and links to those pages from other pages, but I don’t remember creating any routes in Gatsby.”
 They responded, “Yeah, Gatsby took care of that for you.”
 - _Solving performance problems:_ Gatsby sites rarely have performance problems due to Gatsby’s way of loading static files.

 Gatsby combines the awesomeness of React with all the friendly helpfulness you’d hope for in a modern PWA framework.
-[Get started with the docs](/docs/), happy coding, and let us know how it goes by joining us on [Twitter](https://twitter.com/gatsbyjs) and [GitHub](https://github.com/gatsbyjs/gatsby)!
+[Get started with Gatsby](/docs/), happy coding, and let us know how it goes by joining us on [Twitter](https://twitter.com/gatsbyjs) and [GitHub](https://github.com/gatsbyjs/gatsby)!